-The American Society for Law, Medicine, and Ethics and American University Washington College of Law invite you to join us in Washington, D.C. for
+The American Society of Law, Medicine, and Ethics and American University Washington College of Law invite you to join us in Washington, D.C. for "Next Steps in Health Reform 2017".

-This meeting brings together health lawyers, policymakers, advocates, researchers, and students from across the country to discuss the dynamic health reform landscape.
+Join leading health law, policy, and economics experts from across the country to discuss the dynamic health care landscape, including:

 Health care delivery and payment reform, including value-based purchasing, transparency, and drug pricing;